elifesciences/sciencebeam-trainer-grobid-tools/README.md

 # ScienceBeam Trainer Tools for GROBID

+## ⚠️ Under new stewardship

+eLife have handed over stewardship of ScienceBeam to The Coko Foundation.
+You can now find the updated code repository at https://gitlab.coko.foundation/sciencebeam/sciencebeam-trainer-grobid-tools and continue the conversation on Coko's Mattermost chat server: https://mattermost.coko.foundation/

+For more information on why we're doing this read our latest update on our new technology direction: https://elifesciences.org/inside-elife/daf1b699/elife-latest-announcing-a-new-technology-direction

+## Overview

 Whereas [sciencebeam-trainer-grobid](https://github.com/elifesciences/sciencebeam-trainer-grobid) is a lightweight wrapper around [GROBID](https://github.com/kermitt2/grobid), intended to be used as Docker container.
 This project provides additional tools that can be used to prepare the data for GROBID and complete the process after training (e.g. build a new Docker container with the trained model).

 The intention is to use cloud storage as the storage between the steps.
 But one could also just use a data volume.